criteo/biggraphite/CONTRIBUTING.md

     pip install tox
     tox
 ```
+Cassandra tests generate a lot of I/O, make sure you /tmp is mounted as tmpfs.

 You can also simply use unittest.discover if you have a working dev environment (see previous paragraph).